 One thing we love about summer in Canada is having campfires with friends.

-Whether it’s at the beach, the campsite, or in the backyard, campfires are a cozy way to visit and catch up with family and friends.
+Whether it’s at the beach, at the campsite, or in the backyard, campfires are a cozy way to visit and catch up with family and friends.
 They are also a great time to play with long-exposure fire photography!

 Capturing great shots of the fire and spark trails is pretty easy (and kind of addictive).

-How To Capture Long Exposure Fire Photography
+How to Capture Long Exposure Fire Photography

 To capture long exposure fire photography, you’ll need:

 - Tripod: The long exposure means that any motion from your camera (camera shake) will make your photos blurry.
 So for sharp fire images, you’re going to want a tripod.

 - Long/slow shutter speed: The slow shutter speed will allow you to capture the light over an extended period of time.
 That will make your fire look dreamy and alive.